 Science is proving the valuable benefits of superfoods – including ingesting the ruby-colored fruit of the pomegranate tree.

-A superfood is generally considered to be any food that is unusually dense in nutrients relative to other foods and has a positive impact on the human body for the majority of people who ingest it.
+A superfood is generally considered to be any food that is unusually dense in nutrients relative to other foods and positively impacts the human body for most people who ingest it.

 Researchers at the Life Extension Foundation report that “an abundance of data supports the power of pomegranate extract as a broad-spectrum, multi-modal defense against multiple diseases of aging.”

-In a study group of humans who took pomegranate daily, after 12 months blood flow through the carotid arteries improved 44%, yet worsened by 9% in the placebo group.
-This study elevates pomegranate to superfood status.
+In a study group of humans who took pomegranate daily, after 12 months, blood flow through the carotid arteries improved 44%, yet worsened by 9% in the placebo group.

-The helpful and healing parts of the pomegranate tree are the flowers and the seeds of the fruit.
-The seeds can be juiced.
-Perhaps the fastest and easiest way to get more pomegranate into your new anti-inflammatory diet is simply to buy the bottled juice at the grocery store.
+Perhaps the fastest and easiest way to get more pomegranate into your new anti-inflammatory diet is to buy bottled juice at the grocery store.

-You can drink a small amount of the juice on its own, or you can add the juice as a liquid base to your blender when making your morning smoothie.
+You can drink a small amount of the juice on its own or add it as a liquid base to your blender when making your morning smoothie.

-If you want to eat the seeds fresh and raw – for instance, as a topping over a salad – open up a fresh pomegranate in a big bowl of water.
+If you want to eat fresh and raw seeds, such as a topping over a salad, open up a fresh pomegranate in a big bowl of water.
 The seeds will float to the top (and not go flying all over the place, staining your counters and floors).

-To be on the safe side, test a little pomegranate first, just to make sure that your body actually likes it and responds well to it.
+To be safe, test a little pomegranate first to ensure that your body likes and responds well.
 A very small number of people are hypersensitive or mildly allergic – it is a potent food.

 Over time as you learn to love smoothies and your taste buds begin to appreciate vegetables, you can gradually transition into recipes that have more dark leafy green vegetables and less fruit:

-- Generally, when someone is new to smoothies and the blender lifestyle, they enjoy the sweet taste of fruits, and so create all sorts of smoothie concoctions in a rainbow of colors.
-All are very tasty, but eventually, beginners find that they’re ready to take it one step further and begin to gradually add raw vegetables – small amounts at first, then gradually, with time, more and more.
+- Generally, when someone is new to smoothies and the blender lifestyle, they enjoy the sweet taste of fruits and create all sorts of smoothie concoctions in a rainbow of colors.
+All are very tasty, but eventually, beginners find that they’re ready to take it one step further and gradually add raw vegetables – small amounts at first, then gradually, with time, more and more.